browserengineering/book/book/visual-effects.md

 Here the destination pixel `self` is modified to blend in the source pixel `source`.
-The mathematical expressions for the red, green, and blue color channels are identical, and basically average the source and destination colors, weighted by alpha.[^source-over-example] You might imagine the overall operation of `SaveLayer` with an `Alphaf` parameter as something like this:[^no-pixel-loop]
+The mathematical expressions for the red, green, and blue color channels are identical, and basically average the source and destination colors, weighted by alpha.[^source-over-example] So pseudocode for `saveLayer`/`restore` with alpha looks like this:

 [^source-over-example]: For example, if the alpha of the source pixel
     is 1, the result is just the source pixel color, and if it is 0 the result is the backdrop pixel color.

-[^no-pixel-loop]: In reality, reading individual pixels into memory to manipulate them like this is slow.
-So libraries such as Skia don't make it convenient to do so.
-(Skia canvases do have `peekPixels` and `readPixels` methods that are sometimes used, but not for this.)

 ``` {.python file=examples}
 for (x, y) in destination.coordinates():